 \subsection{Expected weight}

-Figure \ref{fg:change_rate_expected_diff_lifter_event_apply_bench2kg_minus_current_benchmaxkg_no_pressure_attempt} presents the distribution of expected achieved weight differences for second and third attempts, comparing the conditions of ``no pressure" during the attempt stage, during the lifting stage, or during both stages.
+Figure \ref{fg:change_rate_expected_diff_lifter_event_apply_bench2kg_minus_current_benchmaxkg_no_pressure_attempt} presents the distribution of expected achieved weight differences for second and third attempts, comparing the conditions of ``no pressure'' during the attempt stage, during the lifting stage, or during both stages.

-In the second attempt, almost all counterfactual settings lead to lower expected outcomes, especially in the ``no pressure in both" condition, where the distribution is clearly left-skewed.
-The ``no pressure during lifting" case shows a sharper peak near zero, suggesting that many lifters would still achieve similar weights without pressure during execution.
+In the second attempt, most counterfactual outcomes are negative, especially in the ``no pressure during both stages'' condition, where the distribution is clearly left-skewed.
+The ``no pressure during lifting'' case shows a sharper peak near zero, with only limited gains on the positive side.

-In the third attempt, the distributions become more dispersed, particularly under ``no pressure during attempt" and ``no pressure in both" conditions.
-A small group under ``no pressure during lifting'' case still includes some positive outcomes, but most observations are at or below zero.
+In the third attempt, the negative side remains dominant, particularly under ``no pressure during attempt'' and ``no pressure during both stages'' conditions.
+The ``no pressure during lifting'' case still includes some positive outcomes, but most observations are at or below zero.
 These patterns highlight substantial heterogeneity in pressure responses and reinforce the motivational role of real-time competition.

-As practical advice, most lifters may benefit from adjusting their attempts in response to competitive pressure, as removing pressure tends to reduce both attempted and achieved expected weights.
+As practical advice, most lifters may benefit from adjusting their attempts in response to competitive pressure, as removing pressure tends to reduce both attempt weights and expected achieved weights.
 However, reacting to pressure from rivals is not universally optimal across lifters.
 More broadly, individuals in sequential high-stakes settings should account for their own sensitivity to competitive pressure, recognizing that for many, performance deteriorates in its absence.